-D. The student must prepare a manuscript for publication prior to January 15 of the senior year.
+D. The student must prepare a manuscript ready for submission for publication prior to January 15 of the senior year.

-E. Also prior to January 15 of the senior year, the student must make an oral presentation summarizing the project to the members of the Research Honors Committee, interested students, and faculty members.
+E. Prior to February 1 of the senior year, the student must make an oral presentation summarizing the project to the members of the Research Honors Committee, interested students, and faculty members.
 The committee must approve the completed work as fulfilling the requirements for the program.

 There are no restrictions on the type of project that may be undertaken.
 The only requirement is that each project contains an element of originality.
 In those cases where a student participates in an ongoing project, he/she must assume responsibility for that portion in which they are involved.
 The project can be pursued during the summer months and during senior elective time.
 Work during the summer may be supported by a stipend but work for which elective credit is received are generally not supported by a stipend.
 Students are encouraged, however, to seek extramural, research fellowships, if applicable.

-A proposal describing the research project to be conducted must be written by the student with the aid of faculty mentor and submitted to the Research Honors Committee at the end of the sophomore year if at all possible.
-The proposal should clearly define a topic for study which can be completed in six months.
+A proposal describing the research project to be conducted must be written by the student with the aid of faculty mentor and submitted to the M.D. with Research Honors Committee at the end of the sophomore year if at all possible.
+The proposal should clearly define a topic for study which can be completed during medical school.
 Within four weeks of submission of the proposal, the applicant should make a short presentation to the program committee describing the proposal and the timeline to completion.
 Project approval is based primarily on the scientific merit of the proposal.